Tobils/dev-app/food_delivery_ui/README.md

 </p>

 ## Triks
-- ketikan stf untuk membuat shortcut stateles state view
+- ketikan stf untuk membuat shortcut stateles full dan stt untuk state less

 This project is a starting point for a Flutter application.